 “In the future, the breakthrough is likely to speed the development of new medicines for everything from malaria to cancer.
 But AlphaFold 2 is already having an impact on the fight against today’s most pressing global health scourge: the COVID-19 pandemic.”

 As well as the ability to save time, AI processes and compares massive amounts of information.
 This information can identify patterns that might otherwise go undiscovered.

 “AI also gives researchers the power to analyze disparate datasets.
 For example, it can combine vast libraries of chemical compounds, biomedical data from the literature, and patient health data into knowledge graphs.
 This data model creates new connections and insights into previously unrelated information, which researchers can use to make predictions, model novel pathways and disease states, and test their findings.”

 Of course, as with anything, this tech has its limits.
-So scientists can trust a decision, they need to know why that decision was made.
-The element of context that’s missing is a crucial part of the picture.
+For scientists to trust a decision, they need to know why that decision was made.
 As George Paliouras, Senior Researcher at the Institute of Informatics and Telecommunications at NCSR Demokritos in Greece, who studies these sorts of AI issues explains: